What Does It Mean To Initialize A Drive?

 Why Am I Seeing This Message?

-There are many reasons that can lead to this message being displayed, but essentially this message is being displayed because there is either no partition map on the drive, or the partition map is not being recognized.
+There are many reasons that can lead to this message being displayed, but essentially this is because there is either no partition map on the drive, or the partition map is not being recognized.

 A partition map is a log of where all of your files sit on the drive; it’s the address book to where all your files are located.
 Even if the partition map is not recognized, your data could still be 100% intact and recoverable with recovery software.